the-neutron-foundation/neutron-language/docs/source/introduction.rst

 ``io/stdin``
 """"""""""""
 ``io/stdin`` gets user input and is similar to the python ``input`` function.
 It takes an optional keyword argument called ``prompt``.
 The prompt is printed out.
-After the user presses enter, the value will be returned.
+After the user presses enter, the value entered will be returned.

 ``types``
 *********